Conversational Ads.

 Why it matters now

 People spend more of their attention in messaging apps and AI assistants than in traditional feeds, so an ad has to work where that attention already is.
 Large language models then made it cheap to hold a coherent, personalized conversation at the scale advertising needs, which until recently took human agents.
 The third pressure is measurement.
 As third-party cookies fade, a conversation the user actually opted into is a stronger signal of intent than passive tracking ever produced.
+For a fuller read on where the money and the platforms are moving, see our market intelligence on AI-driven conversational ads.

 How it works